 Mariazeller Wege is made up of several different trails, all leading towards the traditional Austrian village of Mariazell.
 Together, all the trails stretch on for over 1,000km, and individually are popular with backpackers looking for a moderate walk.

-Following the various trails you will see beautiful mountain villages and old pilgrimage sites.
+Following the various royutes you will see beautiful mountain villages and old pilgrimage sites.
 This unique trek is Austria is one of the best aif you like a spot of cultural.

 This historic hike is said to follow the footsteps of Saint Rupert on his way to Salzburg.
-In total, the length of this journey is 563km, so a duration of over a month for most hikers.
+The trek is 563km long, so takes more than a month for most hikers.
 The trail is a north to south route, and cuts through the Austrian Alps at one of its highest points.

 Austrian trekking holidays here could start at the Czech border, and later cut through Southern Germany, south of Salzburg.
 There are many variations of this trek to accommodate various skill levels, but each one is worthwhile for its magnificent scenery.

 Again, this trail starts in the north and ends in the south.
-It is a strenuous walk of approximately 548km, which one should allow about 36 days to complete.
+It is a strenuous walk of approximately 548km, which takes about 36 days to complete.
 The trail begins by taking you through beautiful thick forests, the essence of fairy-tale Europe, before heading south of the Danube into high Alpine peaks.

 The route passes through the Gesaeuse National Park and the spectacular Ennstaler Alps.
 Further south, it becomes gentler and moves away from popular trekking areas for a peaceful hike.
-Mountain huts litter the trail, so facilities are in high supply for this challenging route that is one of the best long distance treks in Austria.
+Mountain huts litter the trail, so facilities are in high supply.
+This is a challenging route and one of the best long distance treks in Austria.

-This is an interesting, casual nature trail that takes the trekker along Austria’s northern and eastern borders, for a truly European trekking holiday.
-Without the presence of the Alps, this trail is slightly different from most Austrian walks, and you will find yourself far away from the majority of hikers.
+This is an interesting, casual nature trail that takes the trekker along Austria’s northern and eastern borders.
+It is an incredible area for Europe trekking holidays.
+Without the presence of the Alps, this trail is slightly different from most Austrian treks.
+You will find yourself far away from the majority of hikers.

 The trail begins just South of Germany on the Danube, heads north and dips into the Czech Republic, as well as Slovakia, Hungary and Slovenia at later points.
 Trekkers will find themselves in National Park’s for long stretches of their journey.